Brenda Hale, Baroness Hale of Richmond

-Brenda Marjorie Hale, Baroness Hale of Richmond, DBE, PC, FBA (born 31 January 1945) is a British judge who served as President of the Supreme Court of the United Kingdom from 2017 until her retirement in 2020, and serves as a member of the House of Lords as a Lord Temporal.
+Brenda Marjorie Hale, Baroness Hale of Richmond, DBE, PC, FBA (born 31 January 1945), is a British judge who served as President of the Supreme Court of the United Kingdom from 2017 until her retirement in 2020.

 In 2004, she joined the House of Lords as a Lord of Appeal in Ordinary.
 She is the only woman to have been appointed to that position.
 She served as a Law Lord until 2009 when she, along with the other Law Lords, transferred to the new Supreme Court as a result of the Constitutional Reform Act 2005.
 She served as Deputy President of the Supreme Court from 2013 to 2017.

-On 5 September 2017, Hale was appointed under the premiership of Theresa May to serve as President of the Supreme Court, and was sworn in on 2 October 2017.
+On 5 September 2017, Lady Hale was appointed under the premiership of Theresa May to serve as President of the Supreme Court, and was sworn in on 2 October 2017.
 She was the third person and first woman to serve in the role.
-Hale is one of four women to have been appointed to the Supreme Court (alongside Lady Black, Lady Arden and Lady Rose).
+Lady Hale is one of five women to have been appointed to the Supreme Court (alongside Lady Black of Derwent, Lady Arden of Heswall, Lady Rose of Colmworth and Lady Simler).

-Since 30 July 2018, Hale has been a non-permanent judge of the Court of Final Appeal of Hong Kong.
-In June 2021, she announced her decision not to seek reappointment on the Hong Kong court after the end of her term in July while mentioning the impact of the controversial Hong Kong national security law.
-She will be the first senior British judge to withdraw from Hong Kong's top court after the enactment of the security law in June 2020.
+Lady Hale became a non-permanent judge of the Court of Final Appeal of Hong Kong in 2018.
+In June 2021, she announced her decision not to seek reappointment on the Hong Kong court after the end of her term in July, mentioning the impact of the controversial Hong Kong national security law.
+She was the first senior British judge to withdraw from Hong Kong's top court after the enactment of the security law in 2020.

-In 2019, Hale was appointed an Honorary Professor of Law at University College London.
+In 2019, Lady Hale was appointed an Honorary Professor of Law at University College London.
 Hale has also been Honorary President of the Cambridge University Law Society since 2015.

-On 11 January 2020, Lady Hale was succeeded by Lord Reed as President of the Supreme Court.
+On 11 January 2020, Lady Hale was succeeded by Lord Reed of Allermuir as President of the Supreme Court.

+In 2021, Hale became an honorary fellow of Mansfield College, Oxford.

+In 2022, Lady Hale was awarded an Honorary Doctorate of Law by the University of Chichester.